supleed2/supleed2-old-projects-blog/content/posts/000_welcome.md

 And so, I've started this site, as a way to practice documenting my work and other thoughts I may have too.

+Below are links to writeups or relevant resources I've found helpful.

-## Below is a list of the things I've built so far
+## Things I've built so far

 - [None yet](/welcome)